Rilmxp/Global-Warming/README.md

 - Brand/Logo link to Home.
 - Links to all global warming factors.
 - Horizonal inline display of links on wide screens.
-Vertical canvas on narrow screens.
+Vertical canvas on click of toggle button on narrow screens.

 <a name="home"></a>